 Though the objective of this paper is mainly aimed on forecasting, this paper also provides a new method to investigate the promotional interactions at both SKU level and category level.
-In the existing literatures, association-rule discovery or cross category choice models are popular methods to analyze the correlations between sets of products.
-These methods are often promoted as a means to obtain product associations to base a retailer’s promotion strategy on.
-They argue that associated products with a high lift/interest can be promoted effectively by only discounting just one of the two products (e.g. Song and Chintagunta 2007, Mehta 2007, Wang & Shao, 2004, Van den Poel et al. 2004).
+In the existing literature, association-rule discovery or cross category choice models are popular methods to analyze the correlations between sets of products.
+These methods are often promoted as a means to obtain product associations on which to base a retailer’s promotion strategy.
+Based on this approach, researchers have argued that associated products with a high lift/interest can be promoted effectively by only discounting just one of the two products (e.g. Song and Chintagunta 2007, Mehta 2007, Wang & Shao, 2004, Van den Poel et al. 2004).
 But Vindevogel et al. (2005) empirically show that this implicit assumption does not hold.
-A simple reason is that associated products that are often purchased together does not necessary imply that promotions of one product may stimulate the other.
-But the approaches proposed in this paper directly capture this promotional interaction to form correlation set for every product to improve the forecasts, and therefore it could be also used to build a promotional optimization expert system for retailers.
+A simple reason is that while associated products are often purchased together, this does not necessary imply that promotion of one product stimulates the other.
+The approaches proposed in this paper directly capture this promotional interaction to form a correlation set for every product to improve the forecasts, and therefore it could be also used to build a promotional optimization expert system for retailers.
 This opens a very interesting direction for further exploration.

+Todays’ retailers face more intense competition than before, and they spend a large amount of marketing budget on promotional activities (Kamakura and Kang 2007).
+Promotions increase product sales by stimulating customer consumption and also persuading consumers switching across products.
+A large number of studies have devoted to prove the effect of promotions across SKUs, brands, and even categories.
+Our research links their insights to help retailers solving the sales forecasting problem which they face every day.
+Following Huang et al. (2014), our research step one step forward to further explores the ‘boundary’ of the value of cross-product information: we conclude that the forecasting accuracy can be improved by not only intra- category promotional information but also inter-categorical promotional information.
+We also propose a four-stage method to solve the high-dimensionality problem which becomes more complex when inter-categorical promotional information is also integrated.
+With our method, grocery retailers can achieve higher forecasting accuracy for product sales, which directly leads to a higher profit, a higher customer satisfaction rate, and also contributes to other business decisions.
+Retailers will also have more flexibility to simulate forecasting scenarios under different promotional plans.
+Compared to Huang et al., (2014), our method can be fully automated and easily implemented.

 References